A Structured Framework

 The technical requirements and assessment criteria for the SABRE scheme are detailed in Loss Prevention Standard (LPS) 2082 and BRE Global Scheme Document SD0229 respectively.

-It is important to note that not all facilities need strive for the highest possible SABRE Rating.
+It is important to note that not all facilities need to strive for the highest possible SABRE Rating.
 In some cases, ‘Acceptable’ may be good enough.
 Applicants are encouraged to seek advice from a SABRE Registered Assessor when determining a target SABRE Rating.